ralhadeff/basic-machine-learning/README.md

  * `MultiArmedBandit` contains _ε-greedy_, _decaying ε-greedy_, _optimsitic initial value_, _upper confidence bound_, and _Thompson sampling_ algorithms

-At some point, for some of the more advanced tools (VAE, GANs etc) I started using of-the-shelf implementations for the actual networks for speed and efficiency.
+At some point, for some of the more advanced tools (VAE, GANs etc) I started using of-the-shelf implementations for the back-end networks for speed and efficiency.